DarrenLBuckner/pivotpointai/content/contact.md

 - **Custom Solutions**: Tailored AI solutions for your specific industry needs
 - **Mentorship**: One-on-one guidance from industry experts

-## Next Steps
+## Why Choose PivotPoint AI?

+✅ **Local Expertise**: We understand the unique challenges of emerging markets
+✅ **Practical Approach**: Real-world, revenue-focused AI strategies
+✅ **WhatsApp-First**: Solutions designed for how business actually happens
+✅ **Hands-On Delivery**: We work alongside your team for lasting results

 Ready to get started?
-Reach out to us at info@pivotpointai.io and let's discuss how PivotPoint AI can help transform your business with practical, effective AI solutions.
+Use the button below to reach out and let's discuss how PivotPoint AI can help transform your business with practical, effective AI solutions.